k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 - Deployment of the project's environments to Fabric.
 - Creating the k2masking keyspace in Cassandra, if it does not already exist.
-- TDM 7.6 added a creation of the TDM PostgreSQL DB: the TDM deploy flow Creates the TDM DB tables, sequences, views and functions.
+- TDM 7.6 has added a creation of the TDM PostgreSQL DB: The TDM deploy flow creates the TDM DB tables, sequences, views and functions.
 - Notes:
   - You must **set the BUILD_TDMDB Global to true (default is false) and the POSTGRESQL_ADMIN interface to be active** in order to create the TDM DB by the TDM deploy flow.
-  - TDM 8.0 added the environment's deployment if the **TDM_DEPLOY_ENVIRONMENTS** Global is **true**.
-This Global is **false**, by **default**.
+  - TDM 8.0 has added the environment's deployment if the **TDM_DEPLOY_ENVIRONMENTS** Global is set to **true**.
+This Global is set to **false**, by **default**.
 The environment's file is taken from the project directory.
 If you wish to deploy the environments to Fabric, set the TDM_DEPLOY_ENVIRONMENTS to true.

 ### TDM LU Deployment